-Our Investment Portfolios & Research
+Our Financial Planning and Investment Portfolios & Research

-Within Ellis Bates Wealth Management, we have designed a series of investment portfolios using a blend of various asset classes.
+Within Ellis Bates Wealth Management, we have designed a series of financial planning and investment portfolios using a blend of various asset classes.
 The objective of the portfolios is to achieve the returns you are seeking within the level of investment risk you are willing to take.
 Both Growth and Income portfolios are available.

 All portfolios have been constructed following rigorous research and analysis into asset classes, investment sectors and individual funds, without bias to any particular investment house.
 We believe that this approach enables us to achieve consistent longer-term outperformance by using managers who excel in their chosen sectors.